fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/10_static_variables.md

 ## concurrency

-Static member variables may be declared `thread_local`.
+Static member variables (like global variables) may be declared `thread_local`.
 Then, instead of one for the entire program there is one for each thread.

 *This is only for informational purposes.
 The actual concurrency tutorial is a very different thing.*